Paulmayock/roastin_coffee/README.md

 ## E-Commerce Business Model

-Roastin Coffee is a B2C type application.
+Roastin Coffee is a Business to Customer B2C type application.
 The site will sell directly to consumers in small quantities.

 ## Marketing Strategies.